openqasm/openqasm/source/language/types.rst

 For backwards compatability, the standard ways of declaring quantum registers and bit registers are equivalent to the array syntax version (*i.e.* ``qubit[5] q1;`` is the same as ``array[qubit, 5] q1;``).
-With the exception of arrays of qubits and bits (which are aliases), passing arrays as arguments to subroutines or externs produces copies inside the subroutine body, not references or pointers.
+Passing arrays as arguments to subroutines or externs produces copies inside the subroutine body, not references or pointers, with the exception of arrays of qubits, which are passed as aliases/references.

 Types related to timing
 -----------------------